zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

     ]
 ---

 Rendering of participating media is an important aspect of every modern renderer.
-When I say participating media, it's not just talking about fog, fire and smoke - *everything is volumetric*.
+When I say participating media, I am not just talking about fog, fire and smoke - *everything is volumetric*.
 All matter is composed of [atoms](https://en.wikipedia.org/wiki/Atom), which can be sparsely (e.g. in a gas) or densely (e.g. in a solid) packed in space.
 Whether you consider the particle or the wave nature of [light](https://en.wikipedia.org/wiki/Light), it penetrates all matter (yes, even [metals](http://webhome.phy.duke.edu/~qelectron/group/group_reading_Born_and_Wolf.pdf)) to a certain degree, and interacts with its atoms along the way.
 The nature and the degree of "participation" depends on the material in question.

 <!--more-->